onap/vnfrqts-requirements/docs/Chapter8.rst

 tmp/<VNF\_instance\_name>/all.yml

-Files containing site specific (Openstack location non-instance specific) attribute name value pairs, like NTP server and DNS server’s IP addresses and other parameters, referenced/included by playbooks, not VNF specific – Could/should be stored under inventory/group_vars directory, in a subdirectory named after the string used to identify the site (nyc1, lax2,…).
+Files containing site specific (Openstack location non-instance specific) attribute name value pairs, like NTP server and DNS serverâ€™s IP addresses and other parameters, referenced/included by playbooks, not VNF specific â€“ Could/should be stored under inventory/group_vars directory, in a subdirectory named after the string used to identify the site (nyc1, lax2,â€¦).

 Examples: